The rise of hybrid work and employee rights

 Your right to request hybrid work

 From April 2024, UK employees can request hybrid and flexible working from the first day of employment.
 This right allows workers to propose a hybrid way of working, whether that means a mix of hybrid office and home-based work or a fully hybrid remote setup.
+This is now part of the Employment Relations (Flexible Working) Act 2023, which updates the statutory framework for flexible working requests.

 Employers must review these requests fairly and respond within a reasonable timeframe.
 They can only reject requests for valid business reasons, such as: